 This description does not fit with a swe:QuantityRange

-Change encoding or description
+Change encoding or description [Ollie - description is left over from GSML v2.
+Need to change the description to leave out the “descriptive terms” bit.]

 8.5.2.5.1 role

 The role: ConstituentPartRoleTerm property shall contain a term from a controlled vocabulary that describes the role a ConstituentPart plays in a CompoundMaterial aggregation.
-The same EarthMaterial may occur as different ConstituentParts playing different roles within the same CompoundMaterial.
+The same EarthMaterial may occur as different ConstituentParts playing different roles within one CompoundMaterial.
 For example, feldspar may be present as groundmass (“groundmass” is a ConstituentPart::role) and as phenocrysts (“phenocryst” is another ConstituentPart::role) within a single igneous rock.

 Both ConstituentPart.role ?
 Is this intentional ? ok.
 Looks correct.
+[Ollie - OK]

 /req/gsml4-extension/contact-boundary